Saint Petersburg: Revolution and Soviet era (1917–1941)

 In September and October 1917, German troops invaded the West Estonian archipelago and threatened Petrograd with bombardment and invasion.
-On 12 March 1918, the Soviets transferred the government to Moscow, to keep it away from the state border.
-During the Russian Civil War, in mid-1919 Russian anti-communist forces with the help of Estonians attempted to capture the city, but Leon Trotsky mobilized the army and forced them to retreat back to Estonia.
+On 12 March 1918, Lenin transferred the government of Soviet Russia to Moscow, to keep it away from the state border.
+During the Russian Civil War, in mid-1919, Russian anti-communist forces with the help of Estonians attempted to capture the city, but Leon Trotsky mobilized the army and forced them to retreat to Estonia.

 On 26 January 1924, five days after Lenin's death, Petrograd was renamed Leningrad.
-Later some streets and other toponyms were renamed accordingly.
+Later many streets and other toponyms were renamed accordingly, with names in honour of communist figures replacing historic names given centuries before.
 The city has over 230 places associated with the life and activities of Lenin.
-Some of them were turned into museums, including the cruiser Aurora—a symbol of the October Revolution and the oldest ship in the Russian Navy.
+Some of them were turned into museums, including the cruiser Aurora– a symbol of the October Revolution and the oldest ship in the Russian Navy.

 In the 1920s and 1930s, the poor outskirts were reconstructed into regularly planned boroughs.
 Constructivist architecture flourished around that time.
 Housing became a government-provided amenity; many "bourgeois" apartments were so large that numerous families were assigned to what were called "communal" apartments (kommunalkas).
-By the 1930s, 68% of the population lived in such housing.
-In 1935 a new general plan was outlined, whereby the city should expand to the south.
+By the 1930s, 68% of the population lived in such housing under very poor conditions.
+In 1935, a new general plan was outlined, whereby the city should expand to the south.
 Constructivism was rejected in favour of a more pompous Stalinist architecture.
 Moving the city centre further from the border with Finland, Stalin adopted a plan to build a new city hall with a huge adjacent square at the southern end of Moskovsky Prospekt, designated as the new main street of Leningrad.
 After the Winter (Soviet-Finnish) war in 1939–1940, the Soviet–Finnish border moved northwards.
 Nevsky Prospekt with Palace Square maintained the functions and the role of a city centre.

 In December 1931, Leningrad was administratively separated from Leningrad Oblast.
-At that time it included the Leningrad Suburban District, some parts of which were transferred back to Leningrad Oblast in 1936 and turned into Vsevolozhsky District, Krasnoselsky District, Pargolovsky District and Slutsky District (renamed Pavlovsky District in 1944).
+At that time, it included the Leningrad Suburban District, some parts of which were transferred back to Leningrad Oblast in 1936 and turned into Vsevolozhsky District, Krasnoselsky District, Pargolovsky District and Slutsky District (renamed Pavlovsky District in 1944).

+During the Soviet era, many historic architectural monuments of the previous centuries were destroyed by the new regime for ideological reasons.
+While that mainly concerned churches and cathedrals, some other buildings were also demolished.

-On 1 December 1934, Sergey Kirov, the popular communist leader of Leningrad, was assassinated, which became the pretext for the Great Purge.
+On 1 December 1934, Sergey Kirov, the Bolshevik leader of Leningrad, was assassinated under suspicious circumstances, which became the pretext for the Great Purge.
 In Leningrad, approximately 40,000 were executed during Stalin's purges.